jpratt9/john-pratt.com/src/frontend/content/posts/how-to-choose-cloud-provider/index.md

 ![A digital illustration of a shield icon with a lock, representing cloud security and compliance.](https://cdn.outrank.so/fa6f58f4-0556-42c4-aa95-73bd51bc70b8/1e2e2057-a090-46bf-8a6b-c0e35ff97bdf.jpg)

 When it comes to the cloud, security isn't just one party's job.
 It's a partnership, often called the **shared responsibility model**.
-The cloud provider handles the security *of* the cloud-the physical data centers, servers, and core network.
+The cloud provider handles the security *of* the cloud - the physical data centers, servers, and core network.
 Your responsibility is security *in* the cloud, meaning everything you build and store there, like your applications and customer data.

 Because of this, you can't afford to just glance at a provider's security page.
 You need to dive deep.
 A data breach can do irreparable damage, and your provider's security framework is your first line of defense.
 The real question is: how do their built-in tools make it easier for you to meet *your* side of the deal and breeze through audits?